tooth2/TV-Script-Generation/README.md

 # TV-Script-Generation
-Recurrent networks to generate new text from TV scripts; LSTM(long short-term memory) networks with PyTorch.
-Applied RNN to generate a new, "fake" Seinfeld TV scripts using RNNs from the reconized patterns while training the Seinfeld dataset of scripts from 9 seasons.
+This project applied RNN to generate a new, "fake" Seinfeld TV scripts using RNNs from the recognized patterns while training the Seinfeld dataset of scripts from 9 seasons TV series.
-Dataset Stats from Kaggle [Seinfeld Chronicles](https://www.kaggle.com/thec03u5/seinfeld-chronicles#scripts.csv)
+Dataset Stats are available from Kaggle [Seinfeld Chronicles](https://www.kaggle.com/thec03u5/seinfeld-chronicles#scripts.csv)
 ## Background
-* RNN , Recurrent Neural Networks (RNNs), which are machine learning models that are able to recognize and act on sequences of inputs.
+* RNN(Recurrent Neural Networks): a deep learning models that are able to recognize and act on sequences of inputs.
 * LSTM: Long Short-Term Memory Networks (LSTM), which forms a memory about a sequence of inputs, over time.

 ## Implementation Approach